 Because I’ve spent a good portion of my time knuckles deep in pigs, people often come to me with questions.
 What is ham, and where is it cut from the pig?
 How should I prepare and cook a whole ham?

 What is ham, and what part of the pig is it?

 Ham is cut from the back leg of a pig.
 The leg can be divided into three distinct muscles, and each one varies in size.

 Hams can be either brined and smoked or dry-cured.

-Brined and smoked ham is what you would think of when you buy a ham at the grocery store.
-It can be sliced at the deli for a sandwich or whole like you get for the holidays.
+Brined and smoked ham is what you would think of when you buy ham at the grocery store.
+It can be deli-sliced for a sandwich or whole like you get for the holidays.

 How is ham made?

 If you want to make ham from scratch, you’ll need to start with a fresh ham cut.
 A fresh ham is a cut from the hind leg that is not cured, smoked, or processed in any way.
 It’s a raw pork cut.
 You can get one from a butcher, but if you want it to taste like a ham you’re familiar with, you’ll need to brine and smoke it.